Stacey Koon: After prison

+In popular culture

 Both Koon and fellow LAPD officer Laurence Powell have been used as symbols of racism in hip hop and related music.
 He is referenced by rap metal band Rage Against the Machine in their song "Vietnow," and is mentioned in Ice Cube's songs "Really Doe" and "We Had to Tear This Motherfucka Up".
 Koon was also namechecked in The Simpsons episode "Sideshow Bob Roberts" by conservative commentator Birch Barlow as an example of someone "railroaded by our liberal justice system" alongside Sideshow Bob, Oliver North, and Joe Camel.
 He was parodied twice in 1993 by Jim Carrey on the American sketch comedy television series In Living Color.